npdeloss/mepp/README.rst

                                       [required]
       --out TEXT                      Create this directory and write output to it.  [required]
+      --center INTEGER                0-based offset from the start of the sequence to center plots on.
+Default: Set the center to half the sequence length, rounded down
       --dgt INTEGER                   Percentage of sequence that can be degenerate (Not A, C, G, or T) before being rejected from the analysis.
 Useful for